 One word (well, one acronym): SEO.
 You see, SEO isn’t just for Google Search – it’s super important for videos, too.
 At the end of the day, properly optimized video stands a much better chance of ranking and better ranking means more eyes on your content.
 Ultimately, that means more cash.

 Thing is, you might think you know SEO, but YouTube SEO is a whole different ball game.
 So, we’re going to show you 5 simple tips to help you get your content ranking.

 1. Keyword Research Is Key

 Let’s start with the familiar stuff.
-Google, Bing, Yahoo… it doesn’t matter where you’re searching, keywords are the foundation of all SEO.
+Google, Bing, Yahoo… it doesn’t matter where you’re searching, keywords are the foundation of all professional SEO services.
 On that front, YouTube is no different (it is owned by Google, after all).
 At their most basic, keywords come down to one question: what are your would-be viewers looking for?